 Laying Down the tracks for effective recruiting: A Guide for CXOs

 Seems obvious?
 This goes beyond your head of talent, but it is shocking how many CXOs overule subject matter experts who have built successful careers around doing those things.
 This is especially true in areas like human resources, where decisions are driven by judgment and are less definitive.

 If you have hired the right person and they are producing the right data, you should focus on helping them refine and tailor their playbooks to your business, values, and operating principles.
+If they are forcing Google, Amazon, or Meta playbooks on your 100-person start-up, then maybe you didn't hire the right person.

+Laying Down the tracks for effective recruiting: A Guide for CXOs